mbs220000/ProgrammingForDigitalArtsFinal/proposol.md

 https://github.com/mbs220000/ProgrammingForDigitalArtsFinal

 ## Description
-Inspired by the clasic 'Snake' game where a snake slithers the board using WASD tp collect fruit/ items to grow I will create something similar
+Inspired by the clasic 'Snake' game where a snake slithers the board using WASD tp collect fruit/ items to grow I will create something similar.
+By Creating something inspired by an existing game it allows me to focus on programming and mechanics rather than story looks.

 ## Features
 - Feature 1